April 16, 2022; revised March 8, 2023

 8. Think about what happens within those few minutes while you are eating the apple.
 You see the apple in your hand and feel its texture.
 You can taste the apple and also smell its aroma.
 You also hear the chewing sound.
 Those are the five sensory experiences through the five physical senses.

-- While you are doing all that, the brain is processing all that data to a form that can be “understood” by the mind.
+- While you are doing all that, the brain is processing all that data into a form that can be “understood” by the mind.
 The brain DOES NOT understand anything; it is just like a computer.
 This is a critical point that needs to be understood.

 - It is worthwhile to think about what must happen, for example, to ‘see’ that apple.